-The Moses Project is a registered charitable company which provides guidance, mentoring and support to hundreds of adult males with past and current addictions to drugs and alcohol.
+The Moses Project is a registered charitable company providing guidance, mentoring and support to adult males with past and current addictions to drugs and alcohol.

 We see our clients as family.
 We set about helping the men see a different life in many ways and put on many events to take their minds away from their addiction.

 How It All Started

 The Moses Project has its roots back in 1998/9.
 Brian Jones (CEO) and his wife Stella were helping on a Christian Coffee Bus that used to park in Stockton on a Thursday night and Middlesbrough on a Friday night.

 Brian did not want to do it – he argued that he did not want to be involved with “those people”.
 How wrong he was!